 The foreign exchange rate used to convert the foreign currency transaction into Canadian dollars is either

 as published by the Bank of Canada (noon rate), as per s.
 261(1) of the Income Tax Act.
 The Bank of Canada publishes the noon rate in its historical lookup tables, and also publishes the average annual exchange rate for the taxation year based on the noon rate.
 However, effective March 1, 2017, the Bank of Canada will be changing how it publishes foreign exchange rate data.
 It will be publishing a single rate reflecting the daily average exchange rate each day at 4:30 PM ET.
-See Upcoming Changes to Published Bank of Canada Foreign Exchange Rates on the Bank of Canada website.
+See Foreign Exchange Rates Published by the Bank of Canada on the Bank of Canada website.

 If any income or expense that you have received or paid was converted to Canadian dollars as part of the transaction, then the Canadian dollar amount that you actually received or paid would be reported as your income or expense.
 For example: